Olympians over the Decades: the Gaels Who Have Competed in the World’s Foremost Sports Competition

 Lang was still a student when he became, as the Los Angeles Daily News put it, “Saint Mary’s college contribution to Uncle Sam’s Olympic boxing team.”
 As the runner-up for the bantamweight division at the 1932 Amateur Athletic Union Championships, he qualified to compete at that year’s Olympic Games in Los Angeles.

-The 117-pound boxer slugged his way to the semifinals, but ultimately the bronze by decision to Jose Villanueva, the Philippines’ first boxer to earn a medal.
+The 117-pound boxer slugged his way to the semifinals, but after an injury, ultimately forfeited the bronze to Jose Villanueva, the Philippines’ first boxer to earn a medal.
 After the Games, Lang went pro for a few years, competing in and winning tournaments in California and Nevada.

 Michael Ohioze MA ’20